Email archiving (Verb): Keeping a read-only copy of every mail sent and received by your users in a digital vault.

 2. An infrequently accessed cloud store for historical mail data.

 By reducing the capacity required for the high performance live email storage, you would also reduce the volume of backups.
 This would naturally lead to cost compression since all this storage and backups are quite expensive.

 4. Data Security & Reliability

 Storing a copy of every mail sent and received by all users on cloud storage, provides the most basic requirement of data security and reliability.
 You are now able to store an offsite copy of the data, accessible on-demand.

 Since reliable long-term storage is the key for a dependable email archival system, perhaps the most important attribute to watch out for while choosing a cloud archiving system is that it is built on a robust and proven cloud storage platform, with multiple levels of redundancies and GUARANTEED information durability.

-Do you have any more ideas or thoughts on the benefits of cloud archiving for on-premise email solutions?
+Do you have any more ideas or thoughts on the benefits of cloud email solutions for on-premise email archiving?

 Please share them as below in comments, we would love to hear from you.